Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 - Jewish Ceremonial Hall

 The Old-New Synagogue is one of the oldest and most valuable European Jewish monuments in the world.
-Today, it is the main synagogue of the Jewish community in Prague.
+Today, it is the main synagogue of the Jewish community in the city.

-The history behind how the Jewish community was formed in Prague extends back to more than 800 years ago.
+The history behind how the Jewish community was formed extends back to more than 800 years ago.

 During the 13th century, Jewish people living across Europe were ordered to settle in this particular district in Prague.
 Over time, the community grew as more Jews from Moravia, Germany, Austria and Spain were also forced to move here.